Lacertilia/Completion/README.md

 * Make a mockup for the website.
 * Create basic layout for the website.
 * Create a database for holding progress and the checklists.
+* Add a function to only view completed/incomplete tasks (I am thinking that I will do that with Vue).
+* Function to add your own games to the website.
 * Create a login function to seperate the progress for different users.

 # Might Add

-* Function to add your own games to the website.
-* A Laravel version of the website for added security for the login function.
+* A Laravel version of the website.